enviodev/docs/docs/HyperIndex/Tutorials/price-data.md

 > schema.graphql

 :::info
 We have simiflied the default schema to only include the relevant values.
 The main point of focus is the `EthDeposited` type.
-It includes the ETH price for all 3 methods and similarly the USD value of the ETH deposited from the Mint event using all 3 methods. `offchainOracleDiff` is the percentage difference between oracle and offchain ETH price.
+For all 3 methods, it includes the both the ETH price and the USD value of the ETH deposited. `offchainOracleDiff` is the percentage difference between oracle and offchain ETH price.
 We also include the transaction hash to cross check the values on Blastscan.
 :::

 ```graphql